Chhabra96/firestart/README.md

 ## About Me

 Hello, My name is Priya Chhabra and I am based in Delhi, India.After completing my schooling from CBSE in Commerce field.
-After getting the result I was unsure which path I needed to take.
+I was unsure which path I needed to take.
 I quickly realized that Accounts is something which I was not interested at the moment I opted for BCA from Indira Gandhi National Open University while doing a job.

 Although, I was always interested in Computers and the Web.
 I thought that I might be able to make a decent career out of this.
 However, that didn’t happen.